 In specific circumstances where individuals are owed a duty of care by those providing them with food, such as in prisons, nurseries, schools and hospitals; a process should be put in place to safeguard those individuals, especially those unable to communicate their dietary needs (for example the very young or those with mental illness).
 The process needs to ensure that allergen information is recorded and reported in line with EU FIC and requirements in other legislation concerning the adult mental capacity and care for minors such as the Mental Capacity Act 2005 and the Children Act 1989 respectively, should also be considered.
 For example, where the individual cannot make a safe dietary choice, the caregiver should be able to identify that individual and provide them with food which is safe for their consumption.

-EU FIC and the FIR allergen requirements makes clear when the food business has not complied with the allergen provisions (i.e. for non-prepacked food it is clear how the FBO should provide allergen information and, for prepacked foods, how information should be declared on the label).
-Failure to meet the allergen requirements is a criminal offence due to the impact of non-compliance on public health.
-Details on local authority responsibilities and penalties are covered on p34 of this guidance.

 Mandatory obligations for all FBOs

 Under Article 9 (1) (c) of EU FIC, all FBOs should declare the presence whether for use as an ingredient or a processing aid of any of the 14 major allergens listed in Annex II to the Regulation.
 The ways in which this mandatory information can be presented for prepacked food, non-prepacked food and prepacked for direct sale food is explained later in this guidance.
-However, in bothall cases it should be noted that in accordance with Articles 12 and 13 of EU FIC the mandatory information should be easily accessible, in a conspicuous place, easily visible and clearly legible.
+However, in all cases it should be noted that in accordance with Articles 12 and 13 of EU FIC the mandatory information should be easily accessible, in a conspicuous place, easily visible and clearly legible.
 Information should be indelible (where appropriate for example on food labels where it needs to withstand handling).
 The information should not be hidden, obscured, detracted from or interrupted by other written or pictorial matter or any other intervening material.
 All information provided about allergens must be accurate, howsoever it is provided.

 The fourteen allergens (Annex II allergens)